 Make sure to not leave anything valuable in the car.
 We have heard of people’s cars getting broken into here.

 To get down to the beach you need to walk about 7 minutes down a steep trail.
 It’s a bit of a journey, but the reward is worth it.
+It is the perfect hidden gem.

 This beach is pristine, beautiful, and almost always empty.
 There are also plenty of shady trees so you can get out of the hot sun and it is the perfect spot for a swim in the Pacific Ocean.